Sacramento Motorcycle Accident Lawyers

 Distracted driving has become a major problem in recent years.
 NHTSA estimates that over three thousand victims were killed by distracted drivers across the United States in 2019.
 Drivers have always been distracted by the radio, eating and drinking, pets and children, and their cargo.

 But now, vehicles are equipped with built-in navigation programs, calling features, and entertainment systems.
 Drivers have a legal obligation not to allow themselves to become distracted by these features.
-If they do, and a motorcycle rider is injured, the driver is legally responsible for paying for all of the rider’s injuries and losses.
+If they do, and a motorcycle rider is injured, the driver may be legally responsible for paying for all of the rider’s injuries and losses.

 Uneven road surfaces can cause a driver to lose control of any vehicle.
 This is particularly problematic for motorcycle riders: unlike passenger vehicles, a motorcycle has no stability systems, and a rider must maintain physical control of the bike at all times.
 Potholes, trenches, salt damage, and poor construction work can all leave a roadway in a dangerous condition.